 Acceptance and rejection letters sent – Early May

-All prospective students are encouraged to attend at least one information session to learn more about prerequisite courses, application process and other program details.
-Please check out upcoming information sessions for the Nuclear Medicine program and select the session that is right for you!
+All prospective students are encouraged to review the Nuclear Medicine virtual information session to learn more about prerequisite courses, application process and other program details.

 Before you begin the application process, review the Nuclear Medicine Technology application checklist.
 It’s your responsibility to make sure that your application is complete and submitted before the deadline for admissions consideration.

 Step 1: Apply to Bellevue College for General Admission

 If you are a first time BC student or a previous BC student who is returning to the college after four or more quarters or a student who is not yet registered in ctcLink and does not have a ctcLink issued student ID number, you must apply to the college first.
 If you are a current Bellevue College student with a ctcLink issued ID number, please proceed to step 2.

 - This link takes you the Washington State Community and Technical College Web Admissions Center.
 Follow the Quick Start Instructions provided on the site.
 Make sure to complete the application process by clicking on the Submit Button located at the bottom of the college listing of choices.

 - Allow 1-3 business days for the Welcome Center to process your application.
 We send you a Welcome Letter email with instructions for your next steps.